Skip to content

 Here are some signs of a damaged faucet.

-●Spitting faucet.
+• Spitting faucet.
 Normally functioning faucets should release a continuous stream of water.
-However, if your faucet has an irregular water flow, there could be some damages.
-A spitting faucet is usually due to some kind of internal faucet damage.
+However, if your faucet has an irregular water flow, there could be some internal damage.
+A spitting faucet is usually due to wear on internal components such as the aerator or the cartridge.
+Mineral deposits from hard water can build up over time, causing blockages or misalignment.
+This erratic behavior may result in splashing or uneven water pressure, which affects the overall efficiency and convenience of your faucet.

 When to Repair a Leaky Faucet?